 Although a lot of people have managed to quit their smoking habit, it doesn’t usually take long for them to admit that they miss a cigarette, especially at certain times such as after a meal or with a drink.
 This has left a huge market ready made for anyone who came up with a suitable replacement for a cigarette.

 Welcome the e-cigarette!
 Although this seems like a natural replacement for the cigarette, it has only really seen the light of day in any commercial aspect in the last ten years or so.
-The e-cigarette, or e-cig, works by releasing a vapour, often tobacco flavoured but also comes in a variety of flavours, when the person inhales.
+The e-cigarette, or e-cig, works by releasing a vapour, often tobacco flavoured but also comes in a variety of flavours as you can see on online stores.
 On the surface of it, this seems a vastly safer option that smoking a real cigarette.
 However, there are chemicals which help to create the vapour and some of these are claimed not to be safe by the medical profession.

 Whilst this debate is likely to be ongoing for some time, there are aspects of an e-cigarette which we know to be detrimental to good dental health.
 It is a well known fact that smoking greatly increases the risk of oral and mouth cancers and these are most often detected at an early stage when visiting the dentist.
 It seems likely that switching to an e-cigarette will reduce the risk, if not eliminate it entirely, of cancers of the mouth, but what of other aspects of dental health?
 Most e-cigarettes still contain nicotine, and whilst there are no nicotine versions available, the reality is that most people switch to e-cigs rather than stop altogether because of the addictive qualities of nicotine.
 So, although not getting the chemical irritants from the smoke of normal cigarettes, most people are still intaking nicotine and possibly in increased quantities.